Built-in User Authentication and Authorization Configuration and Usage in HugeGraph

 1. Use docker run

-To enable authentication mode, add the environment variable PASSWORD=123456 (you can freely set the password) in the docker run command:
+(you can freely set the password) in the docker run

-docker run -itd -e PASSWORD=123456 --name=server -p 8080:8080 hugegraph/hugegraph:1.2.0
+docker run -itd -e PASSWORD=123456 --name=server -p 8080:8080 hugegraph/hugegraph:1.5.0

 2. Use docker-compose

-Use docker-compose and set he environment variable PASSWORD=123456:
+and set the environment variable PASSWORD=123456

 version: '3'